Secure Your Legacy with These 4 Essential Estate Documents

 Will

-- Who will receive your assets (beneficiaries)
+• Who will receive your assets (beneficiaries)

-- How beneficiaries will receive them (outright or in trust)
+• How beneficiaries will receive them (outright or in trust)

-- When they will receive them (either immediately or over time)
+• When they will receive them (either immediately or over time)

 A well-written will minimizes the costs, time commitment and impact of the court-supervised probate process.

-Revocable Trust
+Revocable trust

-A revocable trust (or “living trust”) is an alternative route for distributing your assets following your death.
-One of its primary benefits: you get to avoid probate.
 Unlike wills, which take effect only on death, revocable trusts are effective immediately when signed and funded.
 Additionally, a revocable trust:

-- Allows you, the settlor, to control the property in the revocable trust, as well as the terms of the revocable trust
+• Allows you, the settlor, to control the property in the revocable trust, as well as the terms of the revocable trust

-- Offers continuity of management if you become disabled, avoiding total reliance on durable powers of attorney
+• Offers continuity of management if you become disabled, avoiding total reliance on durable powers of attorney

-- Has no adverse lifetime gift or income tax consequences
+• Has no adverse lifetime gift or income tax consequences

 Setting up a revocable trust requires careful planning and specific legal documents

-A pour-over will documents that any property not in the name of the revocable trust be distributed to the trustee of the revocable trust.
-This creates an extra level of protection in the event you did not transfer all your assets to your revocable trust during your lifetime.
-A pour-over will is also necessary to name guardians for any minor children.
+Having a revocable trust does not render a will obsolete.
+Wills are necessary, even if only to serve as a backstop to assets held outside of your trust.
+Wills create an extra level of protection in the event you did not transfer all your assets to your revocable trust during your lifetime, and are necessary to name guardians for any minor children.

-An advance health care directive is effective upon incapacity.
-And it accomplishes two goals.
-First, it appoints an agent with legal authority to make health care decisions on your behalf.
-Second, it provides instructions to that agent regarding your health care wishes, including end-of-life decisions.
 This scenario may be difficult to think about, but it’s an important protective measure.
 Your agent has the power to consent or refuse consent to medical procedures, consult with doctors regarding your health and make a broad range of health care decisions for you.
 In most cases, your health care agent is your spouse first, then a close family member or very trusted friend who is not afraid to make difficult, life-or-death decisions.
 Lastly, advance health care directives typically include a HIPAA form, which addresses the use and disclosure of your health information.

-Power of Attorney for Finances
+Power of attorney for finances

-- Overseeing retirement account assets
+• Overseeing retirement account assets

-- Filing tax returns
+• Filing tax returns

-- Making financial gifts
+• Making financial gifts

-- Handling health insurance coverage
+• Handling health insurance coverage

 If certain real property or investments are not included in the revocable trust, the agent can also manage these assets, and may even transfer them to the trustee of the revocable trust, consolidating financial management.